conda/conda/docs/source/building/meta-yaml.rst

 If the local path is a git or svn repository, you will get the corresponding environment variables defined in your build environment.
-The only practical difference between ``git_url`` or ``hg_url`` and ``path`` as source arguments is that ``git_url`` and ``hg_url`` would be clones of a repository and path is copy of the repository.
-Using path will allow you to build packages with unstaged/uncommited changes in working directory. git_url can only build up to the latest commit.
+The only practical difference between ``git_url`` or ``hg_url`` and ``path`` as source arguments is that ``git_url`` and ``hg_url`` would be clones of a repository and ``path`` would be a copy of the repository.
+Using ``path`` will allow you to build packages with unstaged/uncommitted changes in the working directory. ``git_url`` can only build up to the latest commit.

 Patches